-Each year, the American Ornithological Society confers several prestigious awards to students (undergraduate, masters, and doctoral) who present an outstanding poster or oral paper at the society’s annual meeting.
+Each year, AOS confers several prestigious Student Presentation Awards to students (undergraduate, masters, and doctoral) who present an outstanding poster or oral paper at the society’s annual meeting.
 Each award consists of a $500 honorarium.
 These awards are administered by the Student & Postdoc Travel and Presentation Awards Committee.

 Individuals wishing to be considered for a Student Presentation Award must indicate their interest when submitting their abstract for the general scientific sessions.
 The online abstract submission form includes an option to indicate interest in being considered for a student presentation award, and answering this question, in addition to completing the rest of the abstract submission form, will serve as the individual’s application to the Student Presentation Award competition.

 The AOS Student Presentation Awards include the following: